adriankulik/Desqueezer/README.md

 - [x] **Add linting to .sh and .lua files**
        Unify the code formatting.

-- [ ] **Installation UX Improvements**
-       Install exiftool and create a executable by creating an installation bash script.

 - [ ] **Add a README GIF to ilustrate how this plugin works**
        Show users how to install and use this plugin in a visual manner.